Illinois Invest in Kids Act

 Yes.
 The application through MyTax Illinois requires that donors “activate” their account before applying for a credit.
 Most of the activation process is online, but for security purposes the Department of Revenue must mail an ID to finalize the activation, and this can take 7-10 business days.
 Prospective donors are strongly encouraged to set up and activate a MyTax Illinois account as soon as possible.
 This flowchart can help you determine if you have an active MyTax Illinois account.
 If you need to establish or reactive a MyTax Illinois account, the necessary steps are outlined here.

 When can I apply to be approved for the tax credit?

-The tax credit application process will be available to registered users through MyTax Illinois on January 2, 2018, at 8 a.m. and tax credits will be awarded on a first-come, first-served basis.
+Now.
+The tax credits are awarded on a first-come, first-served basis.
 In other states with similar programs, the credits are claimed very quickly, so it will be important for interested donors to act quickly.

 What if I don’t need all of my tax credit?